Animal roleplay: Pony play

+Pony play is where at least one of the participants dresses to resemble and assumes the mannerisms and character of an equine animal.
 A documentary film Pony Passion was produced by British pony play club De Ferre in 2003 showing their club's activities and the 2005 documentary film, Born in a Barn, depicted the lives of several pony-play enthusiasts.